jamiefletchertv/http.video/README.md

 # http.video
+## Getting Started
 Repository containing **links** to tools, tips and tricks related to media streaming.

 Taking inspiration from [https://awesome.video] I wanted to share resources I use regularly.

 Each sub-catagory will contain further documentation for *some* of the options and arguments useful with each tool and a link to the repository to download or access the tooling.

 > [!TIP]
 > For a summary of the tool and how to use it, please follow the heading link, otherwise follow the links each list to access the source repositories.